Alfredsec/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ## PROCEDURE:
 ### For X-Axis Assembly
-###   1. Select X-Axis Assembly from the visible list.
+1. Select X-Axis Assembly from the visible list.
-###   2. All the parts related to X-Axis will be shown on the screen.
+2. All the parts related to X-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
+3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
+4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
+5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

-## For Y-Axis Assembly
+### For Y-Axis Assembly
-###   1. Select Y-Axis Assembly from the visible list.
+1. Select Y-Axis Assembly from the visible list.
-###   2. All the parts related to Y-Axis will be shown on the screen.
+2. All the parts related to Y-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
+3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
+4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
+5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

-## For Z-Axis Assembly
+### For Z-Axis Assembly
-###   1. Select Z-Axis Assembly from the visible list.
+1. Select Z-Axis Assembly from the visible list.
-###   2. All the parts related to Z-Axis will be shown on the screen.
+2. All the parts related to Z-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
+3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
+4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
+5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## For Complete-Axis Assembly
-###   1. Select Complete-Axis Assembly from the visible list.
+1. Select Complete-Axis Assembly from the visible list.
-###   2. All the parts related to Complete-Axis will be shown on the screen.
+2. All the parts related to Complete-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
+3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
+4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
+5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

-## Playing with Axes
+### Playing with Axes
-###   1. Move the x-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
+1. Move the x-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
 Now observe the movement of the x-axis assembly.
-###   2. Move the y-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
+2. Move the y-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
 Now observe the movement of the y-axis assembly.
-###   3. Move the z-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
+3. Move the z-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
 Now observe the movement of the z-axis assembly.

 ## OUTPUT
 ![image](https://github.com/MukeshVelmurugan/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/118707363/cafdb306-09bd-4ced-857f-08dc06522035)